kairosity/mp4-lionize/testing.md

     __PASS__

-9. __Make changes to my shopping bag and see these changes reflected immediately without having to visit the shopping bag page.__
+9. __Add items to my shopping bag and see these changes reflected immediately without having to visit the shopping bag page.__

 - When an item is added to the shopping bag, those changes are reflected in the toast pop-up that follows the action.